The Future of GTM: Why Buyer Intelligence is Replacing Intent Signals

 This shift is already playing out in real programs.
 In one session at Forrester, Leticia Teston of Sophos and Andy Gram showed how Sophos rebuilt its approach to generate pipeline within a single quarter.

 Sophos was generating demand, but it wasn’t converting.
-Leads were coming in without progressing, SDRs were qualifying instead of engaging, and campaigns were driving activity without creating momentum, while pipeline still needed to be delivered quickly.
+Buyers were engaging without progressing, SDRs were qualifying instead of engaging, and campaigns were driving activity without creating momentum, while pipeline still needed to be delivered quickly.

 The issue wasn’t activity.
 It was visibility.